thegamecracks/dum-dum-irc/README.md

 When the client disconnects and reconnects, they MUST re-send hello and re-authenticate with the server.

+If the server supports SSL, they can set `using SSL` in HELLO to indicate that the client should upgrade the connection to SSL.
+At this point, the protocol should not receive any data until after the SSL handshake is complete.

 As this protocol has been intentionally designed to be simple (no timeouts or keep alives), I/O wrappers do not need a significant amount of work to implement it.

 ## TLS Encryption

-Independent of the Dumdum protocol, `dumdum-server` can use SSL certificates to encrypt connections.
+`dumdum-server` can use SSL certificates to encrypt connections.
 For example, if you want to use a self-signed certificate and private key, you can install OpenSSL and run the following command:

 ```sh
 openssl req -new -x509 -days 365 -nodes -out dumdum.crt -keyout dumdum.key